 One question the panel was asked about focused on how founders should approach VC investors.
 Here are their responses:

-- Victoria said that for deal sourcing, she requires a warm intro.
+- For deal sourcing, always go for a warm intro.
 Most VCs have a research function to find founders.
 But, if you’re a founder, target your approach.
 Look at the content the VC firm is producing and make sure you’re a fit before cold messaging them.
 And, personalize the message.

-- Leura says that her firm mostly does cold outreach because they are involved so early in the process.
-They want to be that connective tissue to other partnerships.
-For raising funds, she advises networking all the time and putting work into relationships.
+- Cold outreach is another approach, especially if you like to be involved early in the process.
+This can be the connective tissue to other partnerships.
+For raising funds, panelists advised VCs to be networking all the time and putting work into relationships.

-- Mark, however, does not take cold emails.
-He says though, if you have a reference from an enterprise, the chance a cold approach works will be much higher.
-The reason he doesn’t take cold outreach is because as VCs, they are testing a founder’s skills.
-One of those skills he needs to see from you is networking, which is why he prefers that over cold calls or emails.
+- On the other hand, some VCs do not typically take cold emails.
+However, if you have a reference from an enterprise, the chance a cold approach works will be much higher.
+Many don’t take cold outreach because as VCs, they are testing a founder’s skills.
+One of those skills is networking.

 Enjoying these Venture Atlanta recaps?
 Head to our resource hub to get more insights from the largest venture capital conference in the southeast.